NEW LOWER PRICES - ACT FAST!

 Coffee, Alcohol, Tobacco

-The pregnant woman should avoid several substances due to their harmful effects on the fetus.
+The pregnant individual should avoid several substances due to their harmful effects on the fetus.
 These include items such as coffee and other caffeinated beverages, alcohol, cigarettes, and excessive sugar intake.

 Fish Containing High Mercury Levels